iknowjason/HELK_Azure/option2_helk_endpoint/README.md

 * User Subnet (Windows 10 VM):  10.100.30.0/24
 * HELK Internal IP:  10.100.1.4
 * Windows 10 VM Internal IP:  10.100.30.11
-* Public IP Addresses:  Dynamic Azure allocation for both Velociraptor and Windows 10 VM
+* Public IP Addresses:  Dynamic Azure allocation for both HELK and Windows 10 VM

 # Remote Access (After Deployment)
 * Windows 10 VM:  Change into the modules/win10-vm1 directory and view contents of hosts.cfg.
 The second line should show the IP address of the Windows 10 VM.
 Just RDP to it with Admin credentials above.